Seward County Sheriff

 The Seward County Sheriff's Office currently provides Drug Abuse Resistance Education (D.A.R.E.) to fifth & sixth grade students at Centennial and St. Paul schools in Utica, as well as Our Redeemer Lutheran School in Staplehurst every three years.

 The Sheriff's Office has provided D.A.R.E. since 1991.
-Deputy L. M. Borges is currently providing the core class curriculum in 45 minute blocks, 10 weeks in a row during the third semester.
+Investigator L. M. Borges is currently providing the core class curriculum in 45 minute blocks, 10 weeks in a row during the third semester.
 The D.A.R.E. curriculum has been updated twice since it's inception and is available at K-4, Middle School and High School levels.
 There are also lessons at community and senior citizen levels.

 The K9 Unit currently consists of two K9's: K9 Igor and K9 Luc